atomaszewicz/Bond/RStudio/Analysis.md

 ```
 ![rate_metricbond](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/rate_metricbond.png?raw=TRUE)

-The ratings jump up and down to various degrees, but as we saw with the average of each metric LetterBoxd scores are generally higher and RT User are generally lower.
-In the next section we will look at how the different actors potrayal of agent 007 stack up, then after that we will investigate the change between movies (i.e. how big the jumps up and down are).
-In Appendix A we briefly study how LetterBoxd scores are almost always above the others.
+The ratings jump up and down to various degrees, but as we saw with the average of each metric LetterBoxd scores are generally highest and RT User are generally lowest.
+We also note that between different eras of Bond (read as: Actors) the ratings change significantly, but also from film to film they jump up and down to varying degrees.
+These two topics will be the focus of our next two sections.
+In Appendix A we briefly study how the LetterBoxd scores are almost always the highest.

 ### Bond Actor